Toledo777/Coding-League/retrospective.md

         - ReactJS is huge and should be replaced with any of the much better alternatives, the fact this is industry standard is mildly depressing.
         - Our build system does not perform tree shaking correctly about 50% of downloaded code goes unused
     2. Cold starts on azure take 15-30 seconds, and the VM goes cold pretty quickly, finding a way to mitigate or fix this would be of great benefit to the user experience.

+# Sprint 3

+## What went well

+## What didn't go well

+## Champion Summary
+### Robert (API Documentation):
+- I have successfully implemented API documentation onto our project
+    - In /api/docs you can view documents of all our routes.
+Including authentications, problems, and users routes.